ashishtele/ashishtele.github.io/_posts/2021-07-04-MLOPs_mistakes.md

 Repeated testing against the known test set, modify their model accordingly to improve performance on the known test set is called [HARKing](https://en.wikipedia.org/wiki/HARKing) (Hypothesizing After Results are Known).
 It leads to implicit data leakage.
 It has potential effects of over-fitting and selection bias in performance evaluation.
 The acronym HARKing is borrowed from psychology.

+As per the Authors, In addition to explainability, **conveying uncertainty** can be a significant contributor to ensuring trust in ML pipelines.
+There has been a lot of research going on in the field of explainable AI/ML, but conveying uncertainty is equally important.
+Explainability can not be perfect as it will have a component of uncertainty in it.

 Thanks